6.7.7 Foreign Policy

-A peaceful world order is likely to be in every country’s interests – even though that sometimes requires governments to make concessions in order to reach agreement.
-A quiet stance might be hard to defend against other politicians, who might urge a more flamboyant approach, but a good leader would explain why coercion doesn’t work.
-This vision might be seen as idealist, though, especially at a time when three permanent UN Security Council members are ignoring international law and exercising a contemporary version of realpolitik: Russia in Crimea, China in the South China Sea, and America (unsuccessfully) in the Middle East.
+A peaceful world order is likely to be in every country’s interest, even though that sometimes requires governments to make concessions in order to reach agreement.
+As Cicero said, “An unjust peace is better than a just war”.
+Diplomacy can foster good relations and help to resolve problems before they become serious.
+A co-operative approach might be hard to defend against other politicians, who might urge a more flamboyant policy of confrontation, but a good leader would explain why coercion doesn’t work.

-Politicians can choose different styles for interactions with other countries, as described in the next four sub-sections:
+Politicians can choose different styles for interactions with other countries, as described in the next five sub-sections:

-Politicians can take the internal view of these four options – calculating what would best increase their own domestic popularity – or, taking the broader view, they can assess what kind of world order would best suit their countries’ interests.
+Politicians who take an internal view of these options might calculate what would best increase their short-term domestic popularity, but it is more prudent to take the broader view by assessing what kind of world order would best suit their countries’ interests in the longer term.